Dog Bite Attorney in Conroe

-If you or a loved one has been harmed by a dog, then you should discuss your case with an attorney to determine if the dog owner may be responsible for your injuries.
+If you or a loved one has been harmed by a dog or animal attack, then you are in the right place.
+You should discuss your case with an attorney to determine if the dog owner may be responsible for your injuries.

 Medical Bills from a Dog Bite